 No matter what you choose, it is important to find your personal anchor that calms you down when your emotions are troubling you.
 Also, make sure to be aware of your feelings to fully live in the present.

-You need to accept your emotions are natural; it is the first way towards developing a method to better deal with them.
+You need to accept your emotions are natural; it is the first way to develop a method to better deal with them.

 Learn to read your body's signals and develop practices to calm yourself and regain your strength.
 Practise mindfulness or a non-judgmental way of paying attention to your emotions.